 While it’s not typically permanent, a person with frozen shoulder gradually loses their range of motion and, ultimately, the ability to move their shoulder.

-It can take anywhere from one to three years for this condition to resolve and heal, though there are certain treatment approaches that are beneficial for easing painful symptoms and increasing range of motion.
+It can take anywhere from one to three years for this condition to resolve and heal, though there are certain therapy approaches that are beneficial for easing painful symptoms and increasing range of motion like with shoulder tendonitis treatment.

 What is Frozen Shoulder?